Bogle Stroll

 The Bogle Stroll is a sponsored 55-mile walk conducted annually in Manchester, United Kingdom.
-Participants in the walk raise money for charity of their choice.
+Participants in the walk raise money for a charity of their choice.

 History

 Starting in 1961, when UMIST lecturers walking from Lancaster back to Manchester spotted an imp, the Bogle has run every year since and is now one of the longest running sponsored events in the North West, and will celebrate its 55th year in 2016.
 In the 1970s, the stroll was described as "the largest sponsored charity walk in England".

 A bogle is a phantom or imp.
 In the early years of the Bogle Stroll the imp was given the name Fred Bogle.
 An image of Fred hitting his head with a hammer was used as the mascot of the Bogle Stroll and used on bibs used by participants and certificates given out to finishers of the stroll.
 Green ties with red bogles were awarded to all finishers.